pdidev/pdi/plugins/decl_hdf5/README.md

         - dataset: data/array      # a dataset name (default: the data name)
           when: "$iter>0&$iter<11" # an additional condition when to actually trigger the actions (default: always true)
           communicator: $MPI_COMM_SELF   # the MPI communicator used for HDF5 parallel synchronized write (default: that of the file)
+          mpio: INDEPENDENT              # the type of MPIIO parallel pointer (default: COLLECTIVE)
           memory_selection:
             size:  [$width-2, $height-2] # number of elements to transfer in each dimension (default: size of the full data)
             start: [1, 1]                # coordinate of the start point in memory relative to the shared data (default: 0 in each dimensions)